-Historical Harney Peak lookout tower was to be given a face lift in1994.
+Historical Harney Peak lookout tower was to be given a facelift in1994.
 This magnificent stone lookout tower was originally built by the Civilian Conservation Corps. back in the depression era of the 1930s.
 Located in the center of a vast wilderness area, at over 7200 feet above sea level this renovation project was going to be anything but easy.
-Dakota Badland Outfitters was chosen to be the pack crew for this ambitious project.
-Every bag of concrete, every nail, nut and board, had to be hauled to the worksite on the back of a mule.
-Packing over 60,000 pounds of building materials through the The Black Elk Wilderness Area up the winding mountain trail using nothing but pack mules and determination, the success of this endeavor was a source of pride for the entire crew.
-A string of good mules, and some gritty cowboys played an important role in preserving the lookout tower you see today.
+Dakota Badland Outfitters was chosen to be the packing crew for this ambitious project.
+Every bag of concrete, every nail, nut, and board, had to be hauled to the worksite on the back of a mule.
+Packing over 60,000 pounds of building materials through the Black Elk Wilderness Area up the winding mountain trail using nothing but pack mules and determination, the success of this endeavor was a source of pride for the entire crew.
+A string of good mules and some gritty cowboys played an important role in preserving the lookout tower you see today.

 Western Trail Rides